-Each year one hundred Hawaii seniors are awarded $2,000 scholarships to pursue their college education at an accredited four-year university.
-Customers are invited to designate their favorite participating high school and help them earn Maika`i points during the program period.
-The more points a school earns, the more scholarships it will receive.
+Each year 100 Hawaii high school seniors are awarded $2,000 scholarships to pursue their college education at an accredited four-year university.
+Customers are invited to designate their favorite participating high school at checkout and help their schools earn points during the program period.
+The more points a school earns, the more scholarships it receives.

-Foodland customers have the opportunity to make a donation of $5, $10 or $20 at checkout to support the efforts of the food banks on each of the four major islands.
+Foodland customers are encouraged to make a donation of $5, $10 or $20 at checkout to support the efforts of the food banks on each of the four major islands.

 Customers are encouraged to make a donation at checkout to their favorite Hawaii non-profit organization.
-This year, Foodland and the Western Union Foundation will match each donation up to a total of $300,000 for all organizations combined.
+Foodland and the Western Union Foundation match each donation up to a total of more than $250,000 for all organizations combined.

-Begun in 1988, this annual program invites customers to donate at checkout to help the Salvation Army provide holiday meals to needy families in Hawaii.
+Begun in 1988, this annual program invites customers to make a donation at checkout to help the Salvation Army provide meals to Hawaii families in need during the holidays.

-Foodland directs the majority of our community support through the programs mentioned above.
+At Foodland, we direct the majority of our community support through the programs mentioned above.
 It is our hope that our efforts in these programs will touch many lives and assist a diverse set of needs within the community.
 Therefore, we do not fulfill individual requests for donations at this time.
-If you are a Hawaii non-profit organization with a 501(c)(3) status, you may participate in Give Aloha.
+If you are a Hawaii non-profit organization with a 501(c)(3) status, we encourage you to register for participation in Give Aloha.